 In 1995, the State of Texas passed its own version of the federal False Claims Act (“FCA”), the Texas Medicaid Fraud Prevention Act (“TMFPA”).
 The TMFPA is specifically geared toward combatting fraud against the Texas Medicaid Program.
-The Texas Medicaid Program provides health care and prescription drug coverage to low-income individuals.
-It also contains “qui tam” provisions, allowing private individuals who have knowledge as to fraud against the Texas Medicaid Program to bring an action on behalf of the State of Texas for violations of the TMFPA.
+The Texas Medicaid Program provides healthcare and prescription drug coverage to low-income individuals.
+It also contains qui tam provisions, allowing private individuals who have knowledge about fraud against the Texas Medicaid Program to bring an action on behalf of the State of Texas for violations of the TMFPA.
 If the Attorney General declines to take over the action, the private person may prosecute the case under the TMFPA in the name of the State of Texas.

-The Texas Medicaid Fraud Prevention Act and the Federal False Claims Act
+Texas Medicaid Fraud Prevention Act and Federal False Claims Act

 Although the federal FCA and the TMFPA contain many similar fraud-fighting provisions, the TMFPA includes some unique terms: